-Customers experiencing extreme financial difficulties and water is among several outstanding debts then an application can be made to the Charitable Trust either direct to the company by telephoning 0800 09 30 610, or visiting www.sswct.org
+Customers experiencing extreme financial difficulties and water is among several outstanding debts then an application can be made to the Charitable Trust either direct to the company by telephoning 0800 09 30 610, or visiting www.sswct.org.

-Alternatively customers can contact the trust through the Citizens' Advice Bureau (CAB), Welfare Rights Services, StepChange or other free debt advice agencies.
+Alternatively customers can contact the trust through Citizens' Advice (CA), Welfare Rights Services, StepChange or other free debt advice agencies.
 It is recommended customer contact one of these organisations to receive impartial free money management services.

-The CAB will go through the customer's financial circumstances and contact South Staffs Water on their behalf if it feels a customer meets the Charitable Trust criteria.
+Citizens' Advice will go through the customer's financial circumstances and contact Cambridge Water on their behalf if it feels a customer meets the Charitable Trust criteria.